UKRA-tech/website/content/authors/mike/_index.md

 ---
 # Display name
-title: Paul Carter
+title: Michael Hoffman

 # Username (this should match the folder name)
 authors:
-  - paul
+  - mike

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Chair
+role: Treasurer

 # Organizations/Affiliations
 organizations:
-  - name: Midland Rocketry Club
+  - name:
     url: ''

 # Short bio (displayed in user profile at end of posts)